Audiveris/audiveris/docs/_pages/advanced/options.md

 3. CLI: The value, if any, specified in the command line by a `-option key=value`.
 The CLI value is persisted in the USER file when running in interactive mode, and not persisted when running in batch.
-4. UI: The value, if any, specified through the `Tools | Options` user interface.
+4. UI: The value, if any, specified through the {{ site.tools_options }} user interface.
 These UI values are persisted in the USER file.

 If ever we want to discard the modification we have made and get back to the FACTORY value of an